 Hermit crabs don't need an elaborate home, but the appropriate temperature and humidity are vital to their health.
-Land hermit crabs come from warm tropical climates and, therefore, they need a warm, humid environment to survive.
+Land hermit crabs, the most common type of pet, come from warm tropical climates and, therefore, need a warm, humid environment to survive.

 Picking the Tank

 Hermit crabs will feel at home in either a glass or plastic tank.
 Choose a 10-gallon aquarium with a lid.
 A sliding glass one will work well to contain humidity.
 The small plastic homes with accessories sold as hermit crab kits are too small, though these plastic cages make excellent temporary homes or isolation tanks.
 Despite their name, hermits are quite social and are best kept in groups.

 Sand is the substrate of choice for hermit crabs because they like to burrow down into it.
 Playground sand, which can be found at home improvement stores, works well and is inexpensive, though aquarium sand is fine as well.
 You may want to rinse, dry, and bake the sand (at 300 degrees Fahrenheit) to sterilize it, and it can be rewashed and used again.
 Calcium-based sands are nice and come in a wide array of colors but are expensive.

 Other options include fiber bedding made for reptiles such as the coconut fiber-based bedding called Forest Bedding.
 The fiber is ground quite fine and is nearly like soil, so it is good for burrowing.
 Crushed coral is also a nice choice, but you may want to provide an area with Forest Bedding or sand as your hermit crabs may prefer these substrates for molting.
 Avoid the use of gravel or wood shavings.

 Maintaining Proper Temperature

 Hermit crabs are happiest kept at 72 to 80 degrees Fahrenheit (22 to 27 degrees Celsius).
 If the temperature drops below 72 degrees Fahrenheit regularly, the crabs will likely become weak, stressed, and ill.
 Unless you live in a tropical climate, you will need to use a heater at least part of the time to keep the crab tank at optimal temperatures.
 Undertank heaters (UTHs), lights, or a combination of both can be used to maintain appropriate temperatures.